Hailey-Jang/PostCOVID_Respiratory_Problems/README.md

 This repo explores the profound impact of the COVID-19 pandemic on respiratory health in Toronto, analyzing datasets from 2020 and 2023 to uncover the trends in respiratory infections.

+Statement on LLM useage: No LLMs were used for any aspect of this work.

 ## File Structure

 The repo is structured as: